nguyenphuminh/reval/README.md

 | Size               | Reval       | Vue         | React       | Angular           |
 | ------------------ | ----------- | ----------- | ----------- | ----------------- |
 | Minified & Gzipped | **0.5 KB**  | 33.4 KB     | 31.8KB      | 111KB             |

-## Is it ready?
-Kind of, but its performance and scalabiltiy have remained untested.

 ## Contributing!
 It would be lovely if you contribute to Reval.js, but please consider checking out [contribution guidelines](https://github.com/nguyenphuminh/reval/blob/master/.github/CONTRIBUTING.md) first.